Employment & Benefits

 As of April 2022, 401(k) retirement savings accounts are available to all employees (both full- and part-time) of OCF at no cost to the Collective.
 The process of signing up with Slavic401k and setting up Traditional or Roth contributions is simple and straightforward within the Justworks platform.
 Enrolled employees will receive regular email updates about their balance, along with a quarterly account snapshot by mail.

 Depending on an individual's location and number of work hours per week, they may have access to additional benefits through the Justworks platform.
 Examples include:

 - One free video therapy session per month and unlimited messaging on Talkspace

 - Free membership in One Medical primary care (note: One Medical was recently purchased by Amazon and is still expanding from its initial roster of large US cities)

 - Free membership in HealthAdvocate, which helps people navigate the US healthcare system

 - Free membership in Teladoc (although there are still costs for appointments)

 - The option to sign up and pay for employee-paid short term disability, long term disability, or supplemental life and AD&D insurances

 The following costs are charged to the Collective budget for employment:

-Wages (and associated taxes, levies, and fees as required by law) - salary amounts are set by the Collective
+- Wages - salary amounts are set by the Collective

 Costs are automatically deducted monthly from the Collective's budget.
 Once employment is set up, employees will be paid by direct debit and Collectives do not have to take any action to manage ongoing expenses.